add-n2x/nd-toolbox/README.md

 This library is based on the important groundwork provided by the [iTunes Navidrome Migration](https://github.com/Stampede/itunes-navidrome-migration) scripts.
 This is what finally made my move to Navidrome possible.
-Thank you, @Stampede!

-Kudos to the Navidrome developers for building a music server that is here to stay.
+Also, kudos to the Navidrome developers for building a music server that is here to stay.